'It’s a difficult one' - Eze bemoans mistakes as Crystal Palace bow to Leicester City | Goal.com

 Victory for Brendan Rodgers’ team was a massive boost to their Champions League qualification hopes, and Eze felt his team failed to assert their authority at the King Power Stadium.

-“It’s a difficult one,” Eze said in his post-match interview per Crystal Palace website.
+“It’s a difficult one,” Eze said in his post-match interview, as per the Crystal Palace website.

 “I think the boys worked hard.
 We put in a good performance but again, if you make mistakes and you let them get chances, they are eventually going to get chances because they’re a good side.